Elderly Home Owner / Totally Disabled Persons

 • Any Other Income

-At that time, the application will be processed for the “Local Option” in which the town matches qualified state benefit (up to 75% of applicable tax maximum).
+At that time, the application will be processed for the “Local Option” in which the town matches qualified state benefit.

 Renter's Program For The Elderly and Totally Disabled